Algonquin Power & Utilities Corp. (AQN) Just Got Our Attention

 AQN’s Market Performance

-AQN stocks went up by 2.71% for the week, with a monthly jump of 6.34% and a quarterly performance of 13.21%, while its annual performance rate touched -2.98%.
-The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 1.60% for Algonquin Power & Utilities Corp..
-The simple moving average for the period of the last 20 days is 4.10% for AQN stocks with a simple moving average of 8.01% for the last 200 days.
+AQN stocks went down by -1.81% for the week, with a monthly jump of 6.15% and a quarterly performance of 12.63%, while its annual performance rate touched -3.44%.
+The volatility ratio for the week stands at 1.55% while the volatility levels for the past 30 days are set at 1.51% for Algonquin Power & Utilities Corp..
+The simple moving average for the period of the last 20 days is 1.38% for AQN stocks with a simple moving average of 6.31% for the last 200 days.

 Analysts’ Opinion of AQN